Local Medical Marijuana Cultivation & Possession Guidelines in California

 On February 18, 2011, an ordinance took effect as muni code 17.65 in Anderson that prohibits cultivation either inside a dwelling or in an outdoor garden, limits the growing, harvesting and processing of medical marijuana to a 50-square-foot outbuilding that is built to city, state and federal codes, is protected by an audible alarm system, and contains electrical, plumbing and ventilation.
 A suit was filed against the Anderson ordinance on April 15, 2011, but was unsuccessful, so the ordinance stands.

 The Avenal Planning Commission passed an ordinance banning medical marijuana cultivation and distribution in the City of Avenal on March 3, 2014.
-The Avenal City Council will hold a public hearing on the ordinance on Thursday, March 13 at 6:00 p.m. in the Avenal Theater, 233 E. Kings Street, Avenal, California.
+The Avenal City Council held a public hearing on the ordinance on March 13, and passed it on first reading.
+Read an oped from Cal NORML on the ban.

 City Council passed an ordinance 11/08 allowing no more than 50 square feet for cultivation.
 In addition, dispensaries will be prohibited from using more than 25% of their property for cultivation and patients must grow in their own homes, which must be mainly residential space.
 Those with special needs may request more grow space.